Here's what you need to know...

 2. A Short and Planned Break

-They often have to interrupt their training for 1, 2, or even 3 weeks because they're going on vacation or on a work assignment.
+They often have to interrupt their training for 1-3 weeks because they're going on vacation or on a work assignment.
 Invariably, they're all afraid of losing strength and size while away from training.
 Here are some observations from years of in-the-trenches experience:

 You also get rid of chronic inflammation in the tendons and muscles, both of which make the muscles look swollen, larger, and tighter.
-If the muscles feel "looser" and less swollen, it's easy to make the mistake of believing that they're smaller... but they aren't.
+If the muscles feel "looser" and less swollen, it's easy to make the mistake of believing that they're smaller, but they aren't.

 If you take two weeks off, you might lose a significant amount of neural efficiency so your strength might decrease a bit (5% or so, 10% for some).
-I wouldn't panic about that because it'll come back to its previous levels within 2 weeks of resuming training.
+Don't panic about that because it'll come back to its previous levels within 2 weeks of resuming training.

 This means increasing the overall training volume by at least 50%.
 This can either be done by increasing the number of sets per exercise or the number of training sessions per week.
 Intensity (amount of weight lifted) remains about the same despite the increase in volume.

 This will create a state of accumulated fatigue and during the off period the body will spend more time recovering and less time detraining.
-I normally like a 1:1 ratio of stress week to off weeks.
+I like a 1:1 ratio of stress week to off weeks.